BOISE COUNTY IS NOW USING CODERED TO NOTIFY RESIDENTS OF EVACUATIONS AND EMERGENCIES.

 Boise County Open Burning Ban (July 1 through October 20)

-CURRENTLY IN EFFECT: Boise County's ban on open burning is contained in Ordinance 2011-03 and prohibits any open fires on private lands between July 1st and October 20th.
+CURRENTLY IN EFFECT: Boise County's ban on outdoor burning is contained in Ordinance 2014-03 and prohibits any open fires on private lands between July 1st and October 20th.
 This ban does not prohibit campfires in appropriate structures at private residences.The ban continues in effect between these dates regardless of the presence of state and federal restrictions.

 Idaho's Open Burning Permits (May 10 through October 20)